rbqpark/EDGARreader/README.md

 # EDGARreader
 Downloads 10K/10Q filings from the U.S. Securities and Exchange Commission's Electronic Data Gathering, Analysis, and Retrieval (EDGAR) system.
+This repository is being used as a means to monitor progress; that is, work is unfinished and will be continuously updated.

-Currently downloads appropriate files based on type of filing and its date uploaded to your computer's default Python directory ("C:\Python34\").
-It is recommended that you change this address as needed.
+Currently downloads appropriate files based on type of filing and its date uploaded to the computer's default Python directory ("C:\Python34\").
+It is recommended to change this address as needed.

 Areas for improvements / Updates to come:
   1. Runtime not optimized; will be done in the future